delrosario-nina/PukiMO/README.md

-[PukiMO]
+# Pukimo
-CREATORS
+## Creators
-Del Rosario, Nina Claudia E.
+Christian Joseph Hernia

-Hernia, Christian Joseph G.
+Nina Claudia Del Rosario

-LANGUAGE OVERVIEW
+## Language Overview
 PUKIMO Safari Zone Edition is a dynamically typed, Pokémon-themed domain-specific language (DSL) designed to simulate a Safari Zone adventure.
 Players explore the safari zone, encounter wild Pokémon, throw Safari Balls, and manage a temporary Safari team.
 Unlike the traditional Pokémon experience, this DSL emphasizes exploration, random encounters, and chance-based catching mechanics, creating a narrative, adventure-like experience.

 Main Characteristics:
 1. Simple object-oriented style with lightweight syntax.
 2. Built-in types for SafariZone, Team, and Pokemon.
 3. Declarative DSL-style commands (explore, throwBall, filter) for expressing game-like behavior.
 4. Support for attributes like nature, behavior, friendliness, and shiny.
 5. Human-readable syntax with comments (:>) for clarity and fun.

-KEYWORDS
+## Keywords
   - if: Introduces a conditional block.
 Executes code if a condition is true.
   - else: Defines the alternative branch of an if statement.
   - explore: Special loop construct for iterating over Safari Zone turns or balls.